-Liver Transplant for Hepatitis B
+Liver Transplant for Hepatitis BSkip to the navigation

 - High doses of hepatitis B immunoglobulin (HBIG) are given to try to prevent reinfection.

-- Short-term pre- and post-transplantation therapy with a nucleoside reverse transcriptase inhibitor (NRTI) may help prevent reinfection of a transplanted liver.
-1
+- Short-term pre- and post-transplant therapy with a nucleoside reverse transcriptase inhibitor (NRTI) may help prevent reinfection of a transplanted liver.
+NRTIs include entecavir, lamivudine, and tenofovir.footnote 1 Interferon and peginterferon are not used to prevent reinfection.footnote 1

 Primary Medical Reviewer Kathleen Romito, MD - Family Medicine

 Specialist Medical Reviewer W. Thomas London, MD - Hepatology

-To learn more visit Healthwise.org
+To learn more about Healthwise, visit Healthwise.org.

-© 1995-2013 Healthwise, Incorporated.
+© 1995-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.